 - Cinnamon.

-- Pecans: walnuts can be used instead, although for me they don't work as well as pecans (and are better paired with apples, which are more robust than pears).
-Pecans have a milder flavour, more suited to delicate pear.
+- Pecans: walnuts can be used instead, although for me they don't work as well in this particular recipe as pecans, which have a milder flavour, more suited to delicate pear.

 - Flour: I tend to use whole wheat flour in my muffin recipes, but in this case I chose all-purpose (plain).
 Whole wheat flour has a distinctive flavour which is a little too strong for mild pear (I tested it).
 White whole wheat flour may be a good alternative (not tested).